NumyAddon/LibTalentTree-1.0/README.md

  * The visibleEdges list is not in the same order as it is when fetched through C_Traits.
    * This seems to be mostly unimportant for most use cases.
  * Some trees might have minor issues, unique to the specific tree.
+ * Some nodes on PTR are broken, and not related to any talent; these nodes are still part of C_Traits.GetTreeNodes, and therefore also included in the library for posterity.

 ## Usage